STAY AT HOME MUM VS WORKING MUM – WHO MAKES A BETTER MUM?

 I know when it comes to children and questions; they can throw you off balance.
 I mean having your own kid embarrass you with some unexpected deep questions.
-Some questions you are either not prepared for or does not have an answer for.
+Some questions you are either not prepared for or do not have an answer for.

 After listening with patience and understanding, you must be armed with the wisdom to address each of the issues of the child.
 Look for ways to always intelligibly answer their seeming silly questions.